 Amii is the Alberta Machine Intelligence Institute, a research lab at the University of Alberta previously known as the Alberta Innovates Centre for Machine Learning (AICML).
 We work to enhance understanding and innovation in a number of subfields of machine intelligence.

 ACTM is a go-to resource for efficiently translating cell-based therapies from bench to bedside in a cost-effective manner while meeting quality assurance and international regulatory requirements.
-ACTM will offer services in both pre-clinical and clinical areas of product development.
+ACTM will offer services in both pre-clinical and clinical areas

 Other Facilities available to SMART Network